 The anticipation of this year’s tournament was another big driving force.
 Starved bettors had a two-year wait to bet on their brackets as well as the actual games.

 FanDuel was the biggest winner in March.
 This book’s mobile user base jumped 36% in terms of active betting accounts.
 DraftKings benefitted from 28% in increase in new activity.

 The third biggest US sports betting mobile app is BetMGM.
 This book posted an increase of 12% in active mobile betting accounts.

 - Sign up and bet with a BetMGM bonus code.

 - Use an odds converter to see decimal, fractional, and American odds.

-Penn National Gaming’s Barstool Sportsbook app is only available in Pennsylvania, Michigan, and Illinois at the present time.
+Penn National Gaming’s Barstool Sportsbook app is only available as a Pennsylvania sportsbook, Michigan sportsbooks, and Illinois sportsbook at the present time.
 Yet, this highly popular betting site was fourth on the national list for new active downloads.

 The American Gaming Association (AGA) estimated that close to 48 million legally-age bettors in the US planned to wager on this year’s NCAA Tournament.
 Surveys showed that 70% of the respondents stated they were betting on the games due to legal access of sports betting apps.

 The Big 12’s Baylor Bears went on to win this year’s national title in dramatic fashion as underdogs in the championship game.
 However, they were third on the list of favorites to win among bettors at 8%.

 The Gonzaga Bulldogs, out of the West Coast Conference topped that list as clear favorites to win it all at 17%.
 Their 32-game winning streak this season came to an end in the stunning loss to Baylor.